 A PLEASANTLY HAUNTED HOUSE

-Our first experience occurred right after we took the over Inn and began renovating.
+Our first experience occurred right after we took over the Inn and began renovating.
 Whenever we went into the back bedroom upstairs in the northeast corner of the house, sorrow would surround us.
 It was a nondescript room painted a drab green, and we both felt a great sadness when we were in the room.
 So we began calling it the Sad Room.
 Carri also felt what she described as a military feeling, a certain stiffness.
 In any case, the energy was sad and lonely.
 After some weeks the Sad Room became the Colonel’s Room, because of the military connection Carri felt.
 And so it remained for several months.
 Whenever Carri went into the room she began itching as if she was wearing a wool uniform with all the buttons buttoned.

 One day Carri, in a whimsical mood, decided to paint the Colonel’s Room pink, a very feminine “foo-foo” pink, and we put a flower border around the walls.
 The sadness immediately went away.
 It became a happy room.